 - Parcels are self-contained and installed in a versioned directory, which means that multiple versions of a given parcel can be installed side-by-side.
 You can then designate one of these installed versions as the active one.
 With packages, only one package can be installed at a time so there's no distinction between what's installed and what's active. - Parcels can be installed at any location in the filesystem and by default are installed in /opt/cloudera/parcels.
-In contrast, packages are installed in /usr/lib.
+In contrast, packages are installed in /usr/lib. - Parcel handling automatically downloads, distributes, and activates the correct parcel for the operating system running on each host in the cluster.
+Mixed operating system type and version clusters are supported, however using the same version of the same operating system on all cluster hosts is strongly recommended.

 Note: If you choose to install CDH manually using these instructions, you cannot use Cloudera Manager to install additional parcels, you must use the packages option in Cloudera Manager.
-See Managing Software Installation on page 61.
+See Managing Software Installation on page 85.